Melt in your mouth gluten free chocolate crinkle cookies are a wonderful addition to your holiday cookie tray!

 I asked Darryl what cookies “made” Christmas for him, and he said.
 “Those wreath cookies that are dark green.
 With the cornflakes.”
-I promptly threw up.
-Just kidding, I actually said, “What!?
-Are you kidding me?
-Gross.”
-Because I hate food coloring, and cookies just should not be green, I’m sorry.
+I was stunend by this answer.
+“What!?
+Are you kidding me?”
+I’m just not into green cookies, I guess.
 So, there was no way that I was going to make his “favorite” Christmas cookie for this series, so I decided to make one that I know his mom makes every year, and I know he likes it, even though I guess he likes the green wreaths more. (!)

 So, here you go, Chocolate Crinkle Cookies.
 Made gluten free and vegan.

 You will LOVE these gluten free chocolate crinkle cookies, and you wouldn’t ever guess that they were allergy friendly.
 You have a couple of options here…you can use applesauce OR prune puree for the egg replacers.
 I wouldn’t use flax seed eggs, because I think they would get gummy.
 The fruit keeps these a little lighter.

 They are really chocolately and truly melt in your mouth.
 Your family will love these holiday cookies!

 - 1 cup dairy free chocolate chips